chat icon

 Will 5G Small Cells Be Able to Cover Long Distances?

-One of the big questions about small cells is whether they will really be able to cover the long distances that are eventually going to be demanded of 5G service, since existing nationwide coverage is presently a bit limited and patchy, and that is with lower band spectrum.
+One of the big questions about small cells is whether they will be able to cover the long distances that are eventually going to be demanded of 5G service, since existing nationwide coverage is presently a bit limited and patchy, and that is with lower band spectrum.
 The answer is that it’s possible, but there are some major caveats.

 Challenge 1: The Sheer Number of Small Cells Needed